-While we didn't experience any pilling issues with the Dynama during our initial testing, after hanging on to them and wearing them regularly for several months the pills did appear.
-That doesn't surprise us, because the material is so soft, and pills can form faster on softer nylon than a smooth ripstop pair.
-High friction spots, like between the legs or on the lower back where a pack sits (and rubs), are typical locations where pilling might occur on any pair.
-Online user reviews also confirm that pilling is a frequent issue with this model.
-If you're scrambling around a lot and butt-sliding your way down terrain, a thicker pair of pants is likely to last longer.
+While we didn't experience any pilling issues with the Dynama during our initial testing, after hanging on to them and wearing them regularly for several months, the pills did appear.
+That doesn't surprise us, because the material is so soft, and pills can form faster on more delicate nylon than a smooth ripstop pair.
+Online user reviews confirm that pilling is a frequent issue with these pants.
+If you scramble around a lot or butt-slide your way down rock faces, go for a thicker pair of pants.